Origin.

 Can a buyer enter at any page and find the adjacent funnel stages within one click?

-Does every page show an AIDA breadcrumb at the top?
+Does every page show an decision-route signal at the top?

 Are Pain pages written in buyer language and Atlas entries in category language?